Brand of Fear

 Brand of Fear is a 1949 American Western film directed by Oliver Drake and written by Basil Dickey.
 The film stars Jimmy Wakely, Dub Taylor, Tom London, Gail Davis, Marshall Reed and William Ruhl.
 The film was released on July 10, 1949, by Monogram Pictures.

+Plot summary

+The film shows Jimmy and Cannonball taking Anne Lamont to Oreville, where two outlaws bother her.
+Marshal Blackjack Flint steps in, and the clash exposes his past as a wanted man and Anne’s father.
+When Derringer tries to use this against him, Jimmy and Cannonball back Flint in the final confrontation.